-Subclause (i): The amendment to the definition of 'provident preservation fund' is a technical correction that ensures correct drafting convention.
+Subclause (1)(I): The amendment to the definition of 'provident preservation fund' is a technical correction that ensures correct drafting convention.

-Subclause (k): The amendment to the definition of 'provident preservation fund' is a
+Subclause (1)(m): The amendment to the definition of 'retirement annuity fund' is a technical correction as the policy intent that transfers are to an equally or more restrictive retirement fund remains.

-Subclause (I): The amendment to the definition of 'retirement annuity fund' is a technical correction as the policy intent that transfers are from a less restrictive to more restrictive retirement fund remains.
+Subclause (1)(n): The amendment to the definition of 'retirement interest' ensures that it also applies to transfers to a pension fund or a provident fund.